troglobit/troglobit.github.io/content/project/inadyn.markdown

         hostname = some.example.com
     }

-Inadyn comes with a systemd unit file, so simply restart the service or send `SIGHUP` to an already running inadyn to make it reload the `.conf` file.
+In-a-dyn comes with a systemd unit file, so simply restart the service or send `SIGHUP` to an already running inadyn to make it reload the `.conf` file.
 If you've built Inadyn yourself from source, the `.conf` file may be located elsewhere.
 See the `--prefix` argument to the `configure`